hasanelfalakiy/ColorKTX/README.md

 }
 ```
 ### Usage
 Theming is handled by ColorKtx class.
-It is a singleton class and you can get the ThemeEngine instance as follows:
+It is a singleton class and you can get the ColorKtx instance as follows:
 ```kotlin
 val colorKtx = ColorKtx.getInstance(context)
 ```